Blackham History, Family Crest & Coats of Arms

 Blackhall can be found "in the regality of Garioch, Aberdeenshire.
 William de Blackhall who appears on a jury of inquest retouring William de Tullidaff of Lentush and Rothmaise heir of his father in 1398 is apparently the first of the name recorded. "

-Important Dates for the Blackham family
+Early History of the Blackham family

 This web page shows only a small excerpt of our Blackham research.
 Another 193 words (14 lines of text) covering the years 1420, 1420, 1499, 1547, 1655, 1716, 1708, 1716, 1690, 1694, 1792, 1760, 1763, 1770 and 1667 are included under the topic Early Blackham History in all our PDF Extended History products and printed products wherever possible.